South Island Family Itinerary: Two Weeks / 14 Days© Pixabay

 Family Accommodation in Milford Sound

-When you get to Milford Sound, check-in at the one accommodation available there, Milford Sound Lodge or, if you’re in a campervan or have a tent, stay at one of the glorious campsites along the Milford Road.
+When you get to Milford Sound, check in at the only accommodation available there, Milford Sound Lodge or, if you’re in a campervan or have a tent, stay at one of the glorious campsites along the Milford Road.
 Find out more in the 10 Best Accommodations in Milford Sound.

 South Island Family Itinerary: Two Weeks / 14 Days© P Murrell - Destination Fiordland